 - Maintain the PeopleSoft Finance System (FIN) and ensure it produces appropriate financial information.

 - Coordinate with other departments in the implementation of new applications to assure appropriate interface with FIN.

 - Develop and maintain the Cognos Reporting System (CU-Data).

 - Develop and maintain the University's ePERS (electronic Personnel Effort Reporting System) for compliance with 2 CFR Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, commonly known as Uniform Guidance.

 - Develop and communicate clear fiscal and procurement policies, procedures, and forms.

 - Develop timely, relevant training materials.

-- Maintain high-quality, timely assistance through the Finance & Procurement Help Desk.
+- Maintain high-quality, timely assistance through Financial Services & Solutions Help team (FSS@cu.edu).

 - Design and deliver high-quality, relevant courses on fiscal and other topics through the OUC's Continuing Professional Education (CPE) Program.

-- Provide data to the State Reporting System
+- Assure financial reporting is timely and accurate,including providing data to the State Reporting System

 - Promote establishment and understanding of strong internal controls